jhpyle/docassemble/_docs/privacy.md

 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
-Only people who need the information to perform a specific job (e.g., customer service) are granted access to personally identifiable information.
-The computers/servers in which we store personally identifiable information are kept in a secure environment.
+Only people who need the information to perform a specific job are granted access to personally identifiable information.

 If you feel that we are not abiding by this privacy policy, you should contact us immediately via email to jhpyle@gmail.com.